-In accordance with the new guidance issued by the government this week, we are now asking all our patients to wear a face covering if you come to the surgery for an appointment or for any other reason.
+In accordance gov guidance issued by the government this week, we are now asking all our patients to wear a face covering if you come to the surgery for an appointment or for any other reason.

 This will protect other patients in the waiting area and our staff.
 All our staff with continue to wear PPE including surgical masks for all patient face to face appointments.